-Richard is a specialist inquest lawyer and Assistant Coroner and is regularly instructed in complicated cases, involving breaches of Human Rights and the interpretation of the jurisprudence of the European Court.
+Richard is a specialist inquest lawyer and is regularly instructed in complicated cases, involving breaches of Human Rights and the interpretation of the jurisprudence of the European Court.
 He understands the unique issues that providing representation through the inquest process brings and has been praised for “his sensitivity and ability to deal with bereaved clients” (Legal 500).

 He is also familiar with the Inquiries Act 2005 and with Judicial Review and has recently provided advice to family members seeking and public inquiry into patient care at Welsh Hospitals.

 Richard undertakes judicial reviews in relation to decisions by coroners and general medical matters.
 He has recently advised families seeking to encourage the Welsh Government to establish a public inquiry into the care provided to their relatives at Welsh Hospitals.